-Hong Kong expands Art and culture venues
+Hong Kong Expands Art and Culture Venues

 "In the ecosystem of art and culture in Hong Kong, which has been very well developed and very diverse in recent years, Oi!, I think, plays the role as an incubator for the young art workers in Hong Kong."

-The project involves guest curators like Cheung Yung, who in turn connects with local artists to show at Oi!
+The project involves guest curators like Cheung Yung, who in turn connects with local artists to show their artwork at Oi!
 Street.
 Cheung Yung, Curator, Art Promotion Officer,

 "We have invited six artists to have some tryout of their ideas.
 Oi! provides the opportunities for local artists to scale their ideas and concepts, because they don't have the burden of selling artworks.
 So they can do a lot of experimentation."